As the saying goes, teamwork makes the dream work. With that in mind, we take a look at the ways you can support your team at work.

 There’s a difference between a team working together and effective teamwork.
 After all, we all have our own thoughts and ideas on how things should be done, even if it’s a collaborative project.
 There can be some barriers that can prevent a group of individuals becoming an efficient team.
 One of the ways you can start to support at work is to be able to spot those barriers.
 These include:

 - Poor communication.
 As we’ll see, the ability to communicate effectively plays a huge role in teamwork.
 Those who can’t remain on the same page and express their needs, thoughts, and feelings will find it hard to succeed as a team.

 - Unclear goals.
 If everyone is pulling in a different direction, it’s hard to gain any traction.
 Teams without a clear aim in mind will soon become disengaged and disjointed.

 - Lack of leadership.
 Leaders possess a range of skills that can help to motivate and focus a team.
 Without these skills, particularly among management, teams can soon fail.

 - Lack of accountability.
 Each member of the team should have a role and know what’s expected of them.
 Without this, it’s likely that there will be confusion and a lack of cohesion.

 How to support your team at work

 There are many ways in which you can support your team at work, no matter what your role in that team is.
 For example, for managers, you may feel a greater degree of responsibility for those reporting into you.
-Yet even if you’re not in a management role, you can know how to support your team, and even your team leader, in the workplace.
+Yet even if you’re not in a management role, you should know how to support your team, and even your team leader, in the workplace.

 Below, we’ve outlined ten ways you can do exactly that.
-These are just a few ideas you can try, and some relate to self-improvement, while others are more focused on helping your co-workers:
+These are just a few ideas you can try, and some relate to self-improvement, while others are more focused on directly helping your co-workers: